mjwaghmare/wallpy/README.md

 # wallpy

-A application for  beautiful wallpapers by pexels.
+A application for beautiful wallpapers using Pexels Api.

 ## Getting Started